hailugebru/AKS-VN2/blog-aks-vn2-draft.md

-# Virtual nodes on Azure Container Instances: A Powerful New Way to Run AKS
+# Virtual nodes on Azure Container Instances: a new compute layer for AKS

 *Effortless burst capacity, confidential containers, and a serverless compute layer for AKS, without leaving the Kubernetes you already know.*